OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • Greece: Mount Athos

-• Italy: Livigno, Campione d’Italia and The Italian part of Lake Lugano
+• Italy: Livigno, Campione d’Italia, and the Italian part of Lake Lugano

 • Germany: Helgoland and Büsingen

-• The Great Britain: Gibraltar
+• Great Britain: Gibraltar

-• Cyprus: North Cyprus
+• Cyprus: Northern Cyprus

-Countries outside the EU but within the VAT area
+The following are countries outside the EU but within the VAT area

 • Monaco